Ez2Raven/blog/_posts/2022-08-29-imposter-syndrome.md

 ## Identifying Symptoms Through Self Retrospection
 After quitting my job, I looked back and realised the following:
-1. 2 burnouts within 10 months.
+1. I encountered 2 burnouts within 10 months.
-2. I blame myself when others do not uphold the standards I would upon myself.
+2. I blamed myself when other software developers do not uphold integrity as I would upon myself.
-3. I blame myself despite completing 85% of the current strategic plans.
+3. I blamed myself despite completing 85% of the current strategic plans.
 4. Compliments and awards felt unearned.

-Perhaps, I was trying to do too many things at once and struggled to juggle between strategic thinking, planning, managing, implementing and team building.
+Perhaps, I was trying to do too many things at once.
+I struggled to juggle between strategic thinking, planning, managing, implementing and team building.

 It also appears that this is a common phenomenon observed in Singapore,